Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-It's not like 100% remote or 100% in person where you know so-and-so is going to be in their office down the hall or I always run into this person in the lunchroom or in the break room at lunchtime.
-So it was really kind of strange.
+Mm hmm. it's not like hundred percent remote or hundred percent in person where you know you know so-and-s so's going to be in their office down the hall or i always run into this person in the lunchroom or in the break room at lunchtime yeah so it was strange Um, but working remote can, while it can be isolating at times, it can also be a good way to kind of get you thinking about creative ways to keep in touch and, you know, keep the strength of a team.

 Speaker